-However, much like Thanksgiving, once the turkey is consumed, tables are cleared, and your family disperses, there is a visible slowdown in the marketing space after this period ends.
-Ask any retail marketer, Black Friday and Cyber Monday are the most loved and the most hated period in their life.
+However, much like Thanksgiving, once the turkey is consumed, tables are cleared, and your family disperses, the marketing space shows a visible slowdown.
+Ask any retail marketer; Black Friday is the most loved and hated period in their life.
 Most loved because of the “moolah” retailers can rake in.
-Hated because their sales spiral down after this period.
-64% of retailers say that shoppers acquired during Black Friday/Cyber Monday have a shorter customer lifetime value than those obtained at any other time of the year.
-Most retailers focus on acquisition during this time (From Thanksgiving to Cyber Monday).
+Hated because their sales spiraled down after this period.
+64% of retailers say shoppers acquired during Black Friday have a shorter customer lifetime value than those obtained at any other time of the year.
+Most retailers focus on acquisition during this time (From Black Friday to New Year).
 This period brings in more customers than even Christmas.
 Where most brands fall short is to convert these seasonal discount-driven buyers into loyal customers.
-Here are a few strategies retail marketers can use to ensure Black Friday customers don’t burn and churn.
+Retail marketers can use several strategies to ensure Black Friday customers don’t burn and churn.

 Customers engaging with you during the Black Friday Cyber Monday duration give you access to first-party data.
 They are willing to share personal information in exchange for a unique experience.
-Marketers should use this data to personalise communication and send it at the right time, through the proper channels with relevant information.
+Marketers should use this data to personalize communication and send it at the right time, through the proper channels with relevant information.

 The shoppers who buy from you during Black Friday or Cyber Monday could give you an insight into why they purchased from your website, mobile app, or store.
 You can then use this information to draft intent-based marketing messages.

 Simple.
 This cohort bought your product because they’re saving money buying from you or the lowest-priced product.
 These customers buy from your sale collection, avail discounts, coupons, etc. To gain their loyalty, marketers should promote limited-time sales, push notifications with discounts, coupons for referrals, etc.